szocske19/lecture-notes-wiki/mdsd/lectures/Lecture-03.md

 -----

 ## EMF Waterfall
-(kép a slide-ról)
+[kép a slide-ról]
-generator model - mapping the MM to the implementation parameters for the code generator
+generator model - mapping the MM to the implementation -> parameters for the code generator

-model: manipulating the model
+ - model: manipulating the model
-edit: displaying, commands, undo/redo
+ - edit: displaying, commands, undo/redo
-editor: treeview editor
+ - editor: treeview editor

-all of them are generated.
+All of them are generated.